microsoft/Power-CAT-Copilot-Studio-Kit/INSTALLATION_INSTRUCTIONS.md

 1. If prompted, create the required **connections**, and select **Import**.
 1. Wait for the import operation to successfully complete.

-For more details on importing solutions, see [Import a Solution](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions#import-a-solution).

 ## Upgrading existing solution